 Connect your data sources.
 That's your Google My Business, Google Analytics, Google Ads, Facebook Ads, CallRail, Twitter Ads - all major marketing channels you use in your local marketing efforts.
 Then select the Google My Business report template and watch your data fall into place.
 Now you're ready to take your marketing to the next level.

 No expensive webinars, no time-consuming training.
 Just a report template.
 You can also add your own KPIs, like e-commerce tracking, and create your report with the information you need.

 Local marketing is essential, especially for businesses that have a large number of fixed locations.
-Yet, with quick and straightforward reporting tools and templates, data analytics will work for you.
+Yet, with a quick and straightforward Google My Business report, data analytics will work for you.